-ENGINEERING IMPACTS ALTERNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintenance / Maintainability Riggs Road I nterchange Options RR1 No Build Existing crossroad deficiencies remain including narrow shoulder width.
+ENGINEERING IMPACTS ALTEI RNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintenance / Maintainability Riggs Road I nterchange Options RR1 No Build Existing crossroad deficiencies remain including narrow shoulder width.
 Vertical clearance is 16.0'.
 Crest curve actual design speed is 54 mph which is adequate for existing 45 mph posted speed limit.
 Compatible with ML2, but incompatible with ML3 due the bridge piers immediately adjacent to the outside shoulder of I-10, unless the mainline design is altered with a horizontal shift toward the median, or exceptions are sought for shoulders.
 No impacts Operational problems that may exist today will only get worse over the next 20 years under no-build.
 Eastbound exit ramp is known to backup onto I-10 during certain times.
 Bridge railing is dated and does not meet current crash test criteria.
 Guardrail offset and shoulder does not meet current standards.
 Disabled vehicles have no space to pull off the traveled way and emergency vehicles have no shoulder for use in response to incidents across the interchange.
 Four-span structure maintains piers adjacent to outside edge of mainline shoulder and within the clear zone and are therefore barrier protected.
 No impacts No impact Bridge is nearing the end of its service life, with the bridge deck/superstructure having the most need.
 Narrow approach roadways with guardrail remain.
 RR2 Bridge deck rehabilitation Existing deficiencies remain including narrow shoulder width.
 Vertical clearances of 16.0' will be retained.
 Bridge railing replaced and updated with the new deck rehabilitation.
 Compatible with ML2, but incompatible with ML3 due the bridge piers immediately adjacent to the outside shoulder of I-10, unless the mainline design is altered with a horizontal shift toward the median, or exceptions are sought for shoulders.
-No impacts test criteria however guardrail is not replaced.
-Disabled vehicles have no space to pull off the traveled way and emergency vehicles have no Assuming deck rehabilitation is done in halves, lane closures necessary, 1-way operations with temporary signal on Riggs.
+Assuming deck rehabilitation is done in halves, lane closures necessary, 1-way operations with temporary signal on Riggs.
 Some short term lane closures and detours will be necessary, including on I- 10, for old deck removal, setting forms, and for deck pours.
 No impact Bridge deck is replaced reducing near- term maintenance.
 Condition of approach guardrails remain, though end treaments would be updated to current standards if needed.
 RR3 Bridge deck rehabilitation with shoulder widening bridge) are provided.
 Median is extended across the bridge between ramp terminal intersections.
 Vertical clearance will drop a few inches less than the existing 16.0' with widening.
 Symmetrical widening proposed to minimize the length of impacts along Riggs Road.
 Bridge width increased to about 59-feet.
-Compatible with ML2, but incompatible with ML3 due the bridge piers immediately adjacent to the outside shoulder of I- I-10 has the potenial of being impacted by new fill slopes.
+Compatible I-10 has the potenial of being impacted by new fill slopes.
 Would likely need to be reconstructed to a new alignment.
-Four existing concrete drainage chutes down the Riggs emergency vehicles have use of standard shoulder Outside I-10 shoulder closures to widen piers.
+Four existing concrete drainage chutes down the Riggs current MASH crash test criteria.
+Disabled and emergency vehicles have use of standard shoulder width through the interchange.
+Four-span structure Outside I-10 shoulder closures to widen piers.
 Some short term I-10 closures will be Conflict with the underground ADOT signal electrical line crossing I-10 at Riggs Rd.
 Minor outage could be expected.
 Bridge deck, bridge railing, and guardrail are replaced or rehabilitated reducing near-term maintenance.